joshdurbin/joshdurbin.net/content/posts/2020-5-redis-graph-product-recommendation-opencypher.md

     return distinct prd
     ```

-    Note that the query returns the alias for `product`, `prd`, itself and therefor we get all the details for that node.
+    This query returns the alias for `product`, `prd`, itself and therefor we get all the details for that node.

-2. The following is a slight variation of the last example where we remove the users purchased products from the list of recommendations.
+2. The following is a minor variation over the last example where we go a step further to remove the users purchased products from the list of recommendations.

     ```
     match